Summer Camps

 Explore the St. Croix Waterway with us!
 Canoe along the river and explore the islands during this two night excursion.
 Teens will hone their ability to navigate waterways, learn to thrive in the wilderness with minimal gear and sleep under the stars.
 All experience levels are welcome; campers should be ready for physical adventure and sleeping outdoors far from any amenities.

-2025 Registration NoW OPEN.
-Register by May 15TH For an Early Bird Discount!
+Register by May 15th for an Early Bird Discount!

 Ready to hone your leadership skills and help create the magic of camp for younger kids?
 Our hands-on leadership and eco-stewardship training is at the heart of our summer program offerings.
 Build experience in land skills, handcrafts and working as a team.
 Learn the core skills to becoming an art and nature camp leader.
 If interested in a leadership position for the KAN Centre Summer Programs, an opportunity will be provided at the end of this camp to apply.